WHAT IS THIS LIST FOR?

 Last Release: “Our Love Is a Painted Picture” single in 2017; their last “albums” were the trio of EPs (m)orning, (a)fternoon, and (e)vening, that they put out pre-hiatus in 2009/2010.

 Last Sighting: The group is back together after a year-long hiatus, and actively touring.

 My Speculation: The ratio of hype to actual output has been rather disproportional since these guys reunited.
-One new single and a set of remasters/vinyl versions of their old albums sends a bit of a mixed message where their status as an active band is concerned.
+A new single and a set of remasters/vinyl versions of their old albums are sending a bit of a mixed message where their status as an active band is concerned.
 I’m hoping that the single will eventually give way to a new album, but they’ve said nothing clearly indicating this as far as I can tell.

 Last Sighting: A few duet/backing vocals on Jon Foreman’s Spring and Summer EPs in 2008.

-My Speculation: Sarah is married to a writer, and writing may also be her main gig now.
+My Speculation: Sarah is married to writer David Dark, and writing may also be her main gig now.
 I feel like I’ve seen the occasional column written by her on websites such as Relevant or Christianity Today over the years.
-Being the sister-in-law of Switchfoot’s lead singer certainly leaves the door open for her musical talents to be tapped for another guest appearance, but I don’t expect new solo material from her any time soon.
+Being the sister-in-law of Switchfoot’s Jon Foreman certainly leaves the door open for her musical talents to be tapped for another guest appearance, but I don’t expect new solo material from her any time soon.

 Last Release: Strangers to Ourselves, 2015